Candidate Information for Municipal Elections

 When are municipal elections?

-General municipal elections are held every four years.
-(MGA s.
-37) with the next general municipal election on Monday, November 2, 2026 for all municipalities except the Resort Municipality which will hold their general municipal election on August 10, 2026
+General municipal elections are held every four years with the next general municipal election on Monday, November 2, 2026 for all municipalities.
+The Resort Municipality's general municipal election on August 10, 2026.

 Municipal by-elections will take place as vacancies on councils occur.
-By-elections must occur within six months of a vacancy.
-(Section 60-1) with the following exception (Section 60-3):
+By-elections must occur within six months of a vacancy, unless a vacancy occurs in the last year of the term of office and council can maintain a quorum.

 What are the rules for running a municipal election?